redis/docs/content/get-started/_index.md

 Redis is an in-memory and persistent on-disk data structure store that achieves high write and read speed by using key value pairs for storage.
 Values can contain more complex data types (strings, hashes, lists, sets, and sorted sets), with atomic operations defined on those data types.
 The two on-disk storage formats, Redis Database Backup (RDB) and Append Only File (AOF) are compact and always generated in an append-only fashion.

-This document describes how to get started with Redis based on your role as a developer, integrator, or operator.
-Each section links to the detailed instructions for installation on your own hardware or with your preferred cloud provider.
+This document describes how to get started with Redis based on your role as a developer or operator.

 ## Developer